WheelFate/devops-quartile-analysis-project/README.md

     * Check "Data has header row" and select "LeadTimeForChanges_Hours" for sorting.
     * Choose "**A -> Z**" (ascending order).
 4.  **Calculate Quartiles using Functions:**
-    In separate cells (e.g., B1, B2, B3), enter the following formulas. **Ensure your data is in the range A2:A21.** If your data range is different (e.g., if you have more or less data points), you **must** adjust the `A2:A21` part of the formulas accordingly.
+    In separate cells (e.g., B1, B2, B3), enter the following formulas. **These formulas correctly assume your numerical data is in the range A2:A21 (excluding the header in A1).** If your data range is different (e.g., more or fewer data points, or if your header is elsewhere), you **must** adjust the `A2:A21` part of the formulas accordingly.

     * **Q1 (25th percentile):**
         ```excel